R-E-C-A-L-L-Foundation/Autonomous-Continuous-Development-ACD-Standard-Specification/README.md

 ## Copyright and Licensing

-**© 2025 Timothy Deters / R.E.C.A.L.L.
-Foundation**
+**© 2025 Timothy Deters / The RECALL Institute for Autonomous Continuous Development**

-This specification and all associated materials are licensed under the **GNU General Public License v3.0** (GPL v3) or a commercial license obtainable from the R.E.C.A.L.L.
-Foundation.
+This specification and all associated materials are licensed under the **GNU General Public License v3.0** (GPL v3) or a commercial license obtainable from The RECALL Institute for Autonomous Continuous Development.

 **Dual Licensing:**
 - **GPL v3**: You may use, modify, and distribute this specification and its implementations under the terms of the GPL v3.
 See the [LICENSE](LICENSE) file for the full license text.
 - **Commercial License**: Use of this specification or any derivative work under terms other than the GPL v3 requires a commercial license.
-Contact the R.E.C.A.L.L.
-Foundation for licensing inquiries.
+Contact The RECALL Institute for Autonomous Continuous Development for licensing inquiries.

 **Patent Notice:**
 Patent Pending: U.S. Application No. 63/898,838